oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 Not applicable.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

 Not applicable.